margamvinay7/Prod/README.md

 ### Pomodoro Timer 🍅

-The Pomodoro timer feature of FLOW allows users to track their time spent on a task and take breaks at regular intervals.
+The Pomodoro timer feature of PROD allows users to track their time spent on a task and take breaks at regular intervals.
 Users can customize the timer duration according to their preference.

 ### Statistical Data of Productive Time Using Charts 📊